 Operating System: Operating system of the server.

 Plesk: This area displays the credentials of the administrator account for Plesk.
-This area is only visible if you have installed Plesk.
+This area is visible only if you have installed Plesk.

 IP: Shows the IPv4 and IPv6 addresses assigned to the server.

 CPU: Number of virtual main processors (vCPU) configured for the server.

 SSD: Hard disk space allocated to the server.